The Power of Outside Influences

 Tim Howard

 Tim has Tourette’s and found his place in the world on the soccer field.
 You can read more about his extensive career in a book review I have shared on my website reviews page.
+I know many young people with Tourette’s have watched his courage and great commitment to his career.

 We know that as social creatures, we mirror others and are greatly affected by those closest to us.
-So how do we lean into this and receive the benefits of this knowledge?
+So, how do we lean into this and receive the benefits of this knowledge?
+We surround ourselves with like-minded people, and we focus.
+We do the hard work to maintain our inner world and analyse our focus.

-Earlier I wrote about the importance of a nurturing community and the need to focus on the good and noble things that inspire us to reach higher.
+Earlier, I wrote about the importance of a nurturing community and the need to focus on the good and noble things that inspire us to reach higher.
 You can do this by seeking out supportive environments and cultures that will help you become your best and learn what to avoid.
+Accountability to a community or a mentor provides an encouraging extra external foundation on your consciousness that adds strength in times of weakness.

 What messages about you and the world are you listening to today?
 Are those messages growing your career or holding you back?

-Remember that being different is your biggest asset and you don’t have to be like everyone else.
-If you need a career coach, drop me an email or private message today to get you on the right track.
+Remember that being different is our biggest asset and we don’t have to be like everyone else.
+If you need a keynote speaker or presenter on neurodiversity, private message me today to book your next presentation.

 Thanks for reading!
 I’d love you to share your thoughts in the comment space below!